Skip to main content

 Probationary Periods

-Probationary periods are permitted in Jamaica.
-If the probationary period is 90 days or less, then the employment contract may be terminated during that period without notice.
-However, if it is more than 90 days, then notice is still required.
+Probationary periods are allowed in Jamaica and commonly used to assess a worker's suitability for a role.
+If the probationary period is 90 days or less, the engagement may be terminated without notice.
+However, for probationary periods exceeding 90 days statutory termination notice is required.

 Sick Leave